This One's for You (David Guetta song)

 "This One's for You" is a song by French DJ and record producer David Guetta, featuring Swedish singer Zara Larsson.
 It was released on 13 May 2016 as the official song of the UEFA Euro 2016 held in France.
 The track was recorded with the help of one million fans around the world through a special online app, and American singer Ariana Grande also recorded a demo for the song.
 The song is included as a bonus track on the Japanese edition of Larsson's second studio album So Good (2017).

-The song topped the French Singles Chart in June February 2016.
+Commercially, "This One's For You" became a worldwide hit, debuting at number 13 in France and topped the French Singles Chart in the issue of the June 18, 2016, becoming Guetta's fourth number one and Larsson's first in the country.

+The song also peaked at number one in Germany, Mexico, Portugal and Switzerland, reached the top ten in Larsson's hometown, Sweden, at number three, also in Austria, Belgium, Hungary, Israel, Norway, Slovenia, the Netherlands, Slovakia, Italy and Finland, top twenty in Denmark, Spain and United Kingdom and top forty in Ukraine.

 Music video

 The video of the song was released on June 10, 2016, on YouTube.
 The song's music video was presented by Turkish Airlines.

 Live performances

-Guetta and Larsson performed the single during the opening and closing ceremonies of the competition – in Guetta's native country, France – in addition to putting on a free concert in Paris on the Champ de Mars, underneath the Eiffel Tower, on 9 June 2016.
+Guetta and Larsson performed the single during the opening and closing ceremonies of the UEFA Euro 2016 – in Guetta's native country, France – in addition to holding a free concert in Paris on the Champ de Mars, underneath the Eiffel Tower, on 9 June 2016.